 8 a.m. until sundown, 365 days a year

-No fee Required
+No fee required

 Welcome to Felburn Park

-In addition to paved trails at Felburn Park, there are several miles of mowed grass and natural surface trails that circle all of the former limerock mining pit now known as Phil’s Lake.
-When the mine was operational, it eventually hit the local groundwater table and freshwater began to seep into the pit.
-Eventually, the pumping of the water became too much to continue and the mining ceased.
+In addition to paved trails at Felburn Park, several miles of mowed grass and natural surface trails circle the former lime-rock mining pit now known as Phil’s Lake.
+When the mine was operational, workers eventually hit the local groundwater table and freshwater began to seep into the pit.
+Eventually, pumping the water became too much to continue and the mining ceased.
 Phil’s Lake was the result, and numerous species of freshwater fish inhabit it.